john-kolpakov-x/libase/README.md

 # libase

-This is like liquibase library, but it is small
+This is like liquibase library, but it is smaller